akeneo/pim-docs/migrate_pim/apply_patch/apply_patch_ce.rst

     bin/console --env=prod cache:warmup
     yarn run webpack

-If the patch is a javascript fix, please **clear your browser cache** before testing.
+If the patch is a javascript fix, please **clear your browser's cache** before testing.

 .. note::

     We set any other dependencies to their exact patch versions to avoid compatibility issues.
-    We strongly advise you to add the composer.lock in your versioning system.

 .. note::

-    If you get a 500 error after upgrading and clear cache isn't working try to clear the apc cache with a php script or restart Apache/Web server.
+    If you get a 500 error after upgrading, and clear cache isn't working, try to clear the apc cache with a php script or restart Apache/Web server.